DHTMLX/docs-todolist/docs/api/rest_api/routes/Post_routes/Post_tasks.md

 ### Description

-@short:Creates a new task and returns a task object with the ID of a new task
+@short: Creates a new task and returns a task object with the ID of a new task

 The route handles the POST request made to the **'/tasks'** path.